Localtings/cyberpho.be/content/software/KD-Quotes.md

 Hey Assault Cubers,

 Are you tired of the casual boring kill or death messages such as: "you shredded blah blah blah", "you sprayed this man", "you busted that man".
-Do you want something more funny, more hilarious or "hardcore".
-Well, **K**ill and **D**eaths **Quotes** fixes that for you!
-Get a load of this boring kill and deaths messages and replace em' with some real stuff!
+Do you want something more funny, more "hardcore" or a bit controversial?
+Well, KD Quotes does just that - get a load of this boring kill or deaths nofitications and replace em' with some real funny quotes!

 Download here!